savitaashture/sidecar-injector/README.md

 1. Setup dependency

-   The repo use [glide](https://github.com/Masterminds/glide) as the dependency management tool for its Go codebase.
-Install `gvt` by the following command:
+   The repo use glide as the dependency management tool for its Go codebase.
+To Install `glide` follow [glide](https://github.com/Masterminds/glide)

 2. Build binary, image and push to docker hub

 ```
+1. clone sidecar-injector code

-1. setup a GOPATH
+2. setup a GOPATH

+3. cd sidecar-injector

-2. bash -x build.sh
+4. bash -x build.sh
 ```

 ## Install